Babesia-treatment

 1

-Tafenoquine babesia treatment offers hope for patients who don’t respond to standard medications.
-A 36-year-old man was hospitalized in 2019 due to unexplained fevers he had been having for two weeks.
-He was later diagnosed with Babesia with 8.5% of his blood showing the parasite.
+Tafenoquine Babesia treatment may offer hope for patients who relapse after standard therapy.
+In this case, a 36-year-old man was hospitalized in 2019 after experiencing unexplained fevers for two weeks.
+He was later diagnosed with Babesia infection, with 8.5% of his red blood cells infected with the parasite.

-He had been diagnosed with granulomatosis with polyangiitis in 2001 and was considered immunocompromised related to treatment 2 years earlier with rituximab, a monoclonal antibody used for immunotherapy.
-The man had also been treated with methotrexate, cyclophosphamide and steroids.
+The patient had previously been diagnosed with granulomatosis with polyangiitis in 2001 and was considered immunocompromised following treatment two years earlier with rituximab, a monoclonal antibody used in immunotherapy.
+He had also received methotrexate, cyclophosphamide, and steroids.

-The man’s initial treatment for Babesia included atovaquone and azithromycin for 10 days.
-The atovaquone was 750 mg once daily instead of twice daily.
+The man’s initial Babesia treatment included atovaquone and azithromycin for 10 days.
+The atovaquone dose was 750 mg once daily instead of the standard twice-daily dosing.

 Two months later he relapsed.
 His blood smear was again positive.
 He was treated with azithromycin plus atovaquone for 12 weeks with clearing of the parasite.

-Two months later he had his second relapse.
+Two months later he experienced a second relapse.
 Atovaquone plus azithromycin were again prescribed for an additional 45 days.
 Clindamycin was added for two weeks because of a persistent positive blood smear for Babesia.

 Two months later he had a third relapse.
-“A blood sample was tested for genetic evidence of drug resistance to either azithromycin or atovaquone, and at least partial resistance to both azithromycin and atovaquone was found, although this was not known until August 2020,” the authors wrote.
+“A blood sample was tested for genetic evidence of drug resistance to either azithromycin or atovaquone, and at least partial resistance to both drugs was found,” the authors reported.

-The doctors then switched treatment to include a four-drug combination.
-“Therefore, on 1/29/20 the patient was started on a malarone®-based 4 drug regimen that included high dose azithromycin at 1000 mg per day, plus clindamycin orally at 450 mg three times per day, plus a 750 mg dose of atovaquone (in addition to the 1000 mg/day of atovaquone received as part of the malarone® drug therapy) for 41 days,” according to the authors.
+“Therefore, on 1/29/20 the patient was started on a malarone®-based four drug regimen that included high-dose azithromycin at 1000 mg per day, plus clindamycin orally at 450 mg three times per day, plus a 750 mg dose of atovaquone in addition to the atovaquone received as part of malarone® therapy,” according to the authors.

-The patient, however, remained ill and was started on a 6-week regimen of tafenoquine alone.
+The patient, however, remained ill and was eventually started on a six-week regimen of tafenoquine alone.

-Note: In animal models, tafenoquine was able to rapidly clear Babesia microti parasites.
+Note: In animal models, tafenoquine has been shown to rapidly clear Babesia microti parasites.

-It was determined that the patient did not have a psychiatric history, a glucose-6-phosphate dehydrogenase deficiency, or QT interval changes before prescribing tafenoquine.
+Before prescribing tafenoquine, clinicians confirmed that the patient did not have a psychiatric history, glucose-6-phosphate dehydrogenase (G6PD) deficiency, or QT interval abnormalities.

-The patient responded well to the treatment.
-However, investigators were not able to determine if the success was from tafenoquine or the weeks of therapy leading up to tafenoquine.
+The patient responded well to therapy.
+However, investigators could not determine whether the improvement resulted from tafenoquine alone or the weeks of treatment preceding it.

 Implications for Immunocompromised Patients

-This aligns with what we see in patients with asplenia who often need extended treatment duration.
+This observation aligns with what we see in patients with asplenia, who frequently require longer Babesia treatment durations.

-Editor’s note: The authors did not address the possibility that the patient might have Babesia duncani, which was originally identified on the West Coast of the U.S. but is now found in the East, as well.
-Babesia duncani has at times been difficult to treat.
+Editor’s note: The authors did not discuss the possibility that the patient might have had Babesia duncani, which was originally identified on the West Coast but is now found in the eastern United States as well.
+Babesia duncani infections can be particularly difficult to treat.

 What is tafenoquine?

-Tafenoquine is an antimalarial drug that has shown promise for treating relapsing babesia.
-It received FDA approval in 2018 and is marketed as Krintafel in the US.
+Tafenoquine is an antimalarial drug approved in 2018 that has shown promise for treating relapsing Babesia infections.

-Tafenoquine is typically reserved for patients who relapse after standard treatment with atovaquone and azithromycin, especially immunocompromised patients or those with drug resistance.
+It may be considered in patients who relapse after treatment with atovaquone and azithromycin, particularly immunocompromised individuals.

 Yes.
-This case demonstrated partial resistance to both azithromycin and atovaquone after multiple relapses—one reason why alternative treatments like tafenoquine are needed.
+This case demonstrated partial resistance to both azithromycin and atovaquone after multiple relapses.

 Who should not take tafenoquine?

-Patients with G6PD deficiency, psychiatric history, or QT interval changes should be carefully evaluated before starting tafenoquine.
-G6PD testing is required before treatment.
+Patients with G6PD deficiency, certain psychiatric conditions, or QT interval abnormalities should be carefully evaluated before starting tafenoquine.

-In this case, a 6-week course was used.
-Immunocompromised patients typically require a minimum of 6 weeks, sometimes extending into many months.
+In this case, a six-week course was used.
+Immunocompromised patients often require treatment for at least six weeks and sometimes longer.

 References